c-mawn/final-funrobo/README.md

 ### Luca Odio, Alexander Qazilbash, Charlie Mawn

 ## Overview
 This repository is intended to generate different trajectories for a robot arm manipulator, and analyze the differences between them.
+To read a full explaination, down load the full techincal report (`Funrobo Final Writeup.pdf`) in the main files of this repo

 If the repo is already set up on your local machine, below is ways to use the code:

 To run the visualizer, and generate a trajectory: